noragami/pokeshake/README.md

 I also implemented a `404` response code if the client requests a Pokemon that doesn't exist.

+##### :lock: PokeApi 403 Forbidden error
+I encountered a problem during the integration of PokeApi.
+At first, every call returned a `403` error.

+Fun facts:
+ 1. API Documentation didn't help at all
+ 2. The same call worked using the browser

+Point 2 made me think that the only difference between the browser call and the console call was the user-agent.
+By setting up a dummy user-agent, the problem disappeared.

 ## :bulb: Improvement areas for production ready product